We are open for business as usual and here to support you. We're taking virtual consultations now - Our response to COVID-19

 Here's how the conveyancing process works for a buyer:

-1. The conveyancing process begins when you express interest to buy the property.
+1. The conveyancing process begins when you express interest in buying the property.
 You should talk to a conveyancing lawyer about what you want to achieve in the conveyancing process.

 2. After the deposit is placed, both parties agree on terms.
 A conveyancing lawyer can assist with reviewing this contract of sale and advise you of any changes that need to be made.